craftercms/docs/source/.new-ia/by-role/developer/templated/content-modeling.rst

 Form Controls
 ^^^^^^^^^^^^^

 Form Controls are data input controls that, once placed on a form, will capture that input from the content authors and store it in the content object.
-CrafterCMS ships with a number of out-of-the-box controls and you can also create your own by reading :ref:`form-engine-control`.
+CrafterCMS ships with a number of out-of-the-box controls and you can also create your own by reading :ref:`newIa-form-engine-control`.

 .. figure:: /_static/images/content-model/form-engine-controls.png
     :width: 40%